WaseemAlam/weatherforecast/readme.txt

 The above command will gave you list of all container with your container id then execute below command

 docker exec -it container_id bash
-Now the below command is used to run the unittesting.
+Now the below command is used to run the Unit Testing.

 ./vendor/bin/phpunit --testdox
 if unit testing will fail.then first go to browser and copy the country city weather from browser and add